fr4nk5ch31n3r/gridftpd/README.md

-  * You can have multiple different GridFTP services on the same machine (e.g. internal/external GridFTP services for multi-homed hosts) if you provide a different name ad FQDN for the service.
+  * You can have multiple different GridFTP services on the same machine (e.g. internal/external GridFTP services for multi-homed hosts) if you provide a different name and FQDN for the service.

   * The number of back ends is set during installation (e.g. if you want six back ends, then you just need to provide the number and the first